 Now I am putting my COLOR into my paintings instead.
 These days, I snazz it up with funky hairbands and flowers in my hair instead….

 In 1998, my family set off on a BIG FAMILY ADVENTURE.
 We sailed our 42″ sailboat Sandingo from Vancouver, Canada down to Mexico and spent 2 long winters exploring small Mexican villages and meandering along the coastline.
 Our two boys home-schooled winters of grades 6-9 while we were afloat.
 I had to ditch the colored hair on the boat as it was just too much upkeep, especially when water was at a premium on the boat.

 2010 – Artist Networking

 In 2010, I created two exciting artist networking sites as a way of giving back to artist community and volunteering in the world.

 Figurative Artists is an exciting showcase site with nearly 1000 highly accomplished international artists of the human form.

 Sunshine Coast Artists is a local BC regional site.

 These sites began as a form of public service and have evolved into something much more.
 These sites promote the art & the artists and help build community.

-I am back in the painting studio as much as busy life allows.
-Life drawing, urban sketching and plein air painting keep my eye sharp and studio work is created as time and life allow.
+Life drawing, urban sketching and plein air painting keeps my eye sharp and studio work is created as time and life allow.
 I’m very connected to the local dance community which I love photographing in mid-flight.

 I organize and curate exhibitions in my art community and volunteer with my local public art gallery.